Azure/azure-sdk-for-net/sdk/timeseriesinsights/Azure.IoT.TimeSeriesInsights/samples/Readme.md

 ### Delete types

-To delete types, pass in a list of type Ids or names for the types you want to delete.
+To delete types, use `Types.DeleteByIdAsync` and pass in a list of type Ids or names for the types you want to delete.
 ```C# Snippet:TimeSeriesInsightsSampleDeleteTypeById
 // Delete Time Series types with Ids